vtex-apps/search/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-The VTEX Search app handles the new [**VTEX Intelligent Search**](https://help.vtex.com/tracks/vtex-intelligent-search) solution in IO stores by providing new UI components to enhance the search experience, such as the autocomplete feature.
+The VTEX Search app handles the new [**Intelligent Search**](https://help.vtex.com/tracks/vtex-intelligent-search) solution in IO stores by providing new UI components to enhance the search experience, such as the autocomplete feature.

 ![search-app-gif](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-search-0.gif)